BobD/kabem/README.md

 Nice.

+During development you might find that the HTML markup needs additional elements to make things actually work of course, no problem there.
+You could either modify the relevant BEM classnames with new __elements if those elements are in need of some CSS, or skip them altogether.

 ###Getting Started

   1. [install node.js] (http://nodejs.org/)
   2. [install grunt.js] (http://gruntjs.com/getting-started)
   3. Run 'npm install'
+  4. Run 'grunt connect:development'
-  4. Take a look at the index.html in src folder, notice the example kaBEM classes, and run 'grunt'
+  6. Take a look at the index.html in src folder, notice the example kaBEM classes, and run 'grunt'